 Solution – Players need to work at the right intensities, doing the right exercises.
 Getting the exercises right for young players is crucial.
 When they learn how to land and push off effectively, they become much more dynamic and balanced on court.
 Also getting the repetition to rest ratio correct is important in order to encourage the full explosive movements needed for positive growth in this area.

 8. Strength Training

-Why – Healthy strong muscle has many benefits; Enables better force production (Power = strength x speed).
+Why – Healthy strong muscle has many benefits; Enables better force production (Power = strength x speed and agility).
 It allows the body to absorb load more efficiently protecting joints, tendons, and ligaments, having a strong body is the number 1 factor in preventing injuries.
 Strength training helps improve range of motion (mobility/flexibility) also the stronger the body the quicker you will recover.
 Strength is king!
 Every young player needs to be doing strength training at least once a week.

 What players do wrong – Most young players do not do any strength training besides some push-ups and squats (generally with bad form).
 Some players are doing exercises that are adult appropriate, but not suitable for young players (a big risk).
 We understand tennis strength training is an area most coaches and parents do not like to go near due to the stigma attached to the potential risk of causing injury.
 We totally get that.
 From our perspective, players, parents, and coaches just need education and structure with strength training.
 Rather than doing some random exercises without understanding how to do it and also knowing why you are doing it.

 Solution – What we encourage is for every young player age 7 and up to follow a structured and age-specific strength plan.
 Seriously, if you are only going to do one session a week, it should be a strength session!
 Learn the “what” and “how” by following one of our junior programs.
 We have done the hard work for you!